CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ## Next Release

+### 🎁 Features

+- It is now possible to set the maximum width of a Text or BitmapText.
+This will add an ellipsis to the string.

 ### 🐞 Bug fix

 - Fixed an issue where games with a `stepByStepAnimateSpeed` would sometimes try to animate frame 0, causing a black screen.